 The Project Description calls for 171 attached townhomes along Beach Boulevard averaging approximately 1,900 square feet in size and 277 single-family detached homes ranging in size from approximately 2,200 square feet to approximately 3,600 square feet in size.

 Homes will be priced as each new phase of homes opens, with prices expected to be from approximately $500,000 to over $1 million.
-Although weather and other variables can significantly impact construction times, the first homes are currently scheduled to become available in the fourth quarter of 2020.
+Although weather and other variables can significantly impact construction times, the first homes are currently scheduled to become available in late 2020.

 Almost 58 percent of the site is proposed as public parks, trails and open space.
 This includes the following proposed open space areas (all figures approximate):